ChathurikaDissanayaka/Todo-and-Dice-Game/README.md

 # Todo app and dice game

-I created this project as the final Assignment of CSUP Web Development Bootcamp.<br><br>
+I created this project as the final Assignment of CSUP Web Development Bootcamp.

-## Technologies Used - HTML, CSS and JavaScript
+Technologies Used - HTML, CSS and JavaScript

 ### Home Page
 <img src="/ScreenShots/Screenshot 1.png" width=500px height=240px>